belleau/methylInheritance/README.md

 [![codecov](https://codecov.io/gh/adeschen/methylInheritance/branch/master/graph/badge.svg)](https://codecov.io/gh/adeschen/methylInheritance)

-# methylInheritance
+## Conserved Differentially Methylated Elements from One Generation to the Next: Inheritance versus Randomness

-Permutation analysis, based on Monte Carlo sampling, for testing the hypothesis that the number of conserved differentially methylated elements, between several generations, is associated to an effect inherited from a treatment and that stochastic effect can be dismissed.
+The **methylInheritance** package implements a permutation analysis, based on Monte Carlo sampling, for testing the hypothesis that the number of conserved differentially methylated elements, between several generations, is associated to an effect inherited from a treatment and that stochastic effect can be dismissed.